adrianyorke/forbiddenplanet/README.md

 9. [The future - what are we working on next @ OP?](#9-the-future---what-are-we-working-on-next--op)

 ## 1. Introduction
 The concept of data warehousing dates back to the late 1980s so you would be forgiven for thinking that test automation has little to offer this domain.
 OP needed to find a way of improving the quality of DW solutions: enter Robot Framework.
 You really can teach an old dog new tricks!

 [Robot Framework](http://robotframework.org/) is a generic open source automation framework for acceptance testing, acceptance test driven development (ATDD), and robotic process automation (RPA).
 It has simple plain text syntax and it can be extended easily with libraries implemented using Python or Java.
 The [Robot Framework User Guide](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html) contains all you need to get started and it also covers more advanced topics such as development of your own test libraries.

-Database Library contains utilities meant for Robot Framework's usage.
+Database Library contains utilities (keywords) meant for Robot Framework's usage.
 This can allow you to query your database after an action has been made to verify the results.

 ## 2. Preparation
 ### 2.1 Installation of Python and pip